R. Allatini: Family

 Rose Laure Allatini was born in Vienna, into a large and prosperous Jewish family.
 Her father, Roberto Allatini, was born in Thessaloniki, Ottoman Empire (now Greece) on 17 December 1856, to Moïse (Moses) Allatini (1809–1882) and Rosa Mortera (1819 – 1892); her mother, Bronislawa ("Bronia") Rapoport von Porada was born in Krakow, Poland (then under Austrian control) on 17 December 1869, to Arnold Rapoport, Edler von Porada (1840-1907) and Laura Rapoport Edlen von Porada (Eibenshutz).
 By 1911, Rose Laure Allatini, her sister Flore and their parents, Roberto and Bronislawa, were living at 18 Holland Park, London, and Robert Allatini was listed in the census as a retired merchant.
 In 1946, her mother (living at 61B Holland Park) renounced her Italian citizenship upon becoming a naturalized British citizen.

 In May 1921, Allatini married the composer Cyril Scott, like her an enthusiast for Theosophy.
-They had two children, Vivien Mary b.
-1923 and Desmond Cyril (1926 - 2019), but separated in 1939, after the outbreak of WWll.
-Her son's memoir says that "Except for the war years 1939–45, which she spent with Melanie (J. M. A.) Mills [...] in Beckley, a small village in Sussex, she lived in London, but every year for health reasons she went to Switzerland and Melanie accompanied her.'
+They had two children, Vivien Mary born 1923 and Desmond Cyril (1926-2019), but separated in 1939, after the outbreak of WWII.
+Her son's memoir says that "Except for the war years 1939–45, which she spent with Melanie (J. M. A.) Mills ... in Beckley, a small village in Sussex, she lived in London, but every year for health reasons she went to Switzerland and Melanie accompanied her."
 Both Project Orlando and the Brighton Gay and Lesbian website Brighton Our Story, however, claim that she spent the remainder of her life living with Mills in Rye.
 In the summer of 1980 Rose Allatini moved from her home in London to a retirement home in the country near the home of her friend Melanie Mills.

 She died on 23 November 1980 in Rye, Sussex and was buried in Hastings.